rodrigodiasz/routine/README.md

-# Getkcal
+# routine

-This project is designed to collect user data and calculate their basal metabolic rate (BMR) along with the number of calories they should consume to reach their fitness goals.
-Additionally, the project integrates an AI-powered API that provides a complete workout plan for the user, including five workouts throughout the week.
-The workout plan includes options for both strength training and cardio exercises.
+This project is based on the original [GetKcal](https://github.com/maateusilva/getkcal) repository, created by Matheus Silva.
+The original project focuses on collecting user data to calculate basal metabolic rate (BMR) and recommend a calorie intake to achieve fitness goals.

+In this modified version, instead of just providing BMR and calorie recommendations, the project integrates the OpenAI API to deliver a personalized workout plan, diet suggestions, and the daily amount of water the user should drink, based on the provided data.

 ## Features